 Online Bachelor of Science in Legal Support and Services

-- Focus your degree plan with a concentration in paralegal studies.
+- Focus your degree plan with an optional concentration in paralegal studies.

-- Graduates may be eligible to sit for professional paralegal certifications.
+- Prepare to sit for professional paralegal certifications.

-- Theory and principles: Define the basic theories, elements, and principles of law such as justice, natural law, civil rights, and the social contract between a citizen and the government.
+- Understand the principles of justice, natural law, and civil rights, as well as the social contract between a citizen and the government.

-- Research: Find relevant primary and secondary legal sources in electronic and print media and apply them to specific fact scenarios using prescribed analysis and argument.
+- Research legal sources and apply them to actual scenarios using analysis and argument.

-- Real-world applications: Apply legal principles and research data to the analysis of social, political, and economic issues.
+- Apply legal theories and research data to real-world social, political, and economic issues.

-- Professional competencies: Exhibit professionalism while assisting during legal proceedings or investigations, preparing documents, managing technology, and researching legal issues.
+- Exhibit professionalism while assisting with legal proceedings or investigations, managing technology, and more.

-Students enrolled in the bachelor's degree program are invited to join organizations such as the Purdue Global Law Society for further networking and educational opportunities.
+You can also join organizations such as the Purdue Global Law Society for further networking and leadership opportunities.

 Purdue Global Is Accredited by the Higher Learning Commission